-Per share Total Initial public offering price \$ \$ Underwriting discounts and commissions (1) \$ \$ Proceeds to Quanterix Corporation, before expenses \$ \$
+Pe Per share tal Initial public offering price \$ 15.00 \$ 64,128,000 Underwriting discounts and commissions (1) \$ 1.05 \$ 4,488,960 Proceeds to Quanterix Corporation, before expenses \$ 13.95 \$ 59,639,040

 (1) The underwriters will receive compensation in addition to the underwriting discount.
-See "Underwriting" beginning on page 159.
+See "Underwriting" beginning on page 158.

-Certain of our existing stockholders have indicated an interest in purchasing an aggregate of up to approximately \$30.0 million of shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, fewer or no shares to any of these potential purchasers, and any of these potential purchasers could determine to purchase more, fewer or no shares in this offering.
+Certain of our existing stockholders have agreed to purchase an aggregate of approximately \$16.1 million of shares of our common stock in this offering at the initial public offering price.
 See "Prospectus summary-The offering-Participation in the offering."

-The underwriters have the option to purchase up to an additional 501,000 shares from us at the public offering price, less the underwriting discounts and commissions, within 30 days from the date of this prospectus to cover overallotments, if any.
+The underwriters have the option to purchase up to an additional 641,280 shares from us at the public offering price, less the underwriting discounts and commissions, within 30 days from the date of this prospectus to cover overallotments, if any.

 Investing in our common stock involves a high degree of risk.
-See "Risk factors" beginning on page 15.
+See "Risk factors" beginning on page 14.